rewonc/pastalog/README.md

 #### Backups

-You should backup your logs on your own and should not trust this library to keep track of anything.
-Pastalog does keep track of what it sees, though, inside a file called `database.json` and a directory called `database/`, inside the root directory of the package.
+You should backup your logs on your own and should not trust this library to store important data.
+Pastalog does keep track of what it sees, though, inside a file called `database.json` and a directory called `database/`, inside the root directory of the package, in case you need to access it.

 ## Contributing

 Any contributors are welcome.
-The repo is MIT licensed.

 ```bash
 # to install